-- Engagement, or “flow.”
 Flow happens when you are so involved in what you are doing that the rest of the world – and time – seems to disappear.
-Your mind isn’t wandering; you’re just totally immersed in an activity that engages your total concentration; this can range from chess to sex, running, performing surgery, practicing the violin or playing video games (self-discipline is recommended ;-)).
+Your mind isn’t wandering; you’re fully immersed in an activity that engages your total concentration; this can range from chess to sex, running, performing surgery, practicing the violin or playing video games (cue the self-discipline ;-)).

-- Relationships.
 Having supportive, loving relationships is the single greatest predictor of your overall satisfaction with life.
-Numerous surveys, including one that followed 278 Harvard graduates for 75 years, have concluded that you can have a successful career, money and good physical health but still be unhappy if you don’t have good relationships.
+Many studies, including one that followed 278 Harvard graduates for 75 years, have found that even with a successful career, money and good physical health, you’ll still be unhappy if you don’t have good relationships.

-- Achievement or accomplishment.
-Finishing writing a blog post, pulling the last weed out of your garden, earning your first million – whatever goals you want to accomplish, working toward them every day and achieving them is hugely satisfying and an important part of life.
+Finishing writing a blog post, pulling the last weed out of your garden, earning your first million – whatever you want to do, working toward it every day and finishing it is an important and satisfying aspect of life.

 To these five categories I’ve added health.
 Without it you have nothing, as they say, and I can vouch for that.